WangJiajia-0901/PHBS_BlockChain_2018/README.md

 |Shibata  |    8.5008|
 |Hannan-Quinn| 8.5224|

-Similarily, except the omega of ether and omega of litecoin all the coefficients are significant which proves the dynamic relations between ether and litecoin. <br>
+Similarily, except the omega of ether and omega of litecoin all the coefficients are significant which proves the dynamic relations between ether return and litecoin return. <br>

 ![el](https://github.com/WangJiajia-0901/PHBS_BlockChain_2018/blob/master/Image/el.png)

-Similar as the above two plots, this figure also confirms the correlations between ether and litecoin.
+Similar as the above two plots, this figure also confirms the correlations between ether return and litecoin return.
 Moreover, the most of time the correlations are positive. <br>

 ## Conclusion
-The  emprical analysis of the volatility spillover effects in Bitcoin, Ether and Litecoin with pair-wise DCC-GARCH models proves my original guess about that.
+The  emprical analysis of the time-varying conditional correlation in returns of Bitcoin, Ether and Litecoin with pair-wise DCC-GARCH models proves my original guess about that.
 There are comovements  in the three cryptocurrencies and most time are positively correlated.
 With this conculsion, we can make better investment decisions in cryptocurrencies.
 The future study is to deeper this project to find more detailed relationship and analyze the ceration changes in different certain period instead of getting the overall conclusion.
 ## References
 [1]  Mandelbrot, B. B.(1963) The Variation of Certain Speculative Prices.
 The Journal of Business 36, No. 4,394-419.<br>
 [2]  Nader Trabelsi.(2019) Are There Any Volatility Spill-Over Effects among Cryptocurrencies and Widely Traded Asset Classes?
 Journal of Rish and Financial Management, 11, 66-83.<br>